karthikeyann/nppcrypt-vscode/README.md

 # nppcrypt README

-nppcrypt is VSCODE version of https://github.com/karthikeyann/nppcrypt/ Originally found at https://github.com/jeanpaulrichter/nppcrypt.
-Now with Mac support too.
+nppcrypt is VS Code version of https://github.com/karthikeyann/nppcrypt (with Mac support).

+Originally found at https://github.com/jeanpaulrichter/nppcrypt.
 Since Notepad++ is not available in Mac, nppcrypt cli is compiled for Mac M1 and released as VS code extension.

-Public contributions are welcome at https://github.com/karthikeyann/nppcrypt.
+Public contributions are welcome at https://github.com/karthikeyann/nppcrypt and https://github.com/karthikeyann/nppcrypt-vscode.

 ## Features

 Currently, it can encrypt to default algorithm used in nppcrypt and decrypt based on header text in the input text.

 Commands available are
-> npp Encrypt
+- `>npp Encrypt`

   Select the text to be encryted and select "npp Encrypt" in command palatte, and enter password.
-> npp Decrypt
+- `>npp Decrypt`

   Select the text to be decryted with header and select "npp Decrypt" in command palatte, and enter password.

 ## Requirements